3226 Martha Van Rensselaer Hall

-Dr. Daniel T. Lichter is the Ferris Family professor in the Department of Policy Analysis and Management, Professor of Sociology, and the Robert S. Harrison Director of Cornell's Institute for the Social Sciences.
+Dr. Daniel T. Lichter is the Ferris Family professor in the Department of Policy Analysis and Management at Cornell University and Professor of Sociology in the Department of Sociology at Cornell University.
 He received his Ph.D. in Sociology in 1981 from the University of Wisconsin-Madison.
 He joined the Cornell faculty in August 2005.
 He taught previously at Pennsylvania State University (1981-1999) and The Ohio State University (1999-2005).

 Lichter is especially interested in America’s racial and ethnic transformation, growing diversity, and the implications for the future.
 His other work centers on new destinations of recent immigrants, especially Hispanics moving to less densely-settled rural areas.
 He has provided new national estimates of racial residential segregation in Hispanic “boom towns” in the Midwest and South, focusing on the spatial assimilation and economic incorporation of the new immigrants into local communities.
 As a measure of acculturation, he also has documented high rates of fertility and poverty among Hispanic immigrants and natives in new immigrant destinations.